actuarialopensource/pymort/README.md

 # pymort

 `pymort` is a way to retrieve the mortality tables hosted at [https://mort.soa.org/](https://mort.soa.org/).
+It only hosts the data, an example of a package implementing Lee-Carter models is here - https://github.com/jkoestner/morai/tree/main

 ## Installation